anainesvs/Omic_Class/README.md

 The code assumes that the file `OMIC_DATA_class.rda` contain the following objects:
    * `XF`: an incidence matrix for clinical covariates.
    * `Xge`: an incidence matrix for gene expression.
-   * `Xmt`: an incidence matrix for methylation values at various sites of chromosome 21 (only).
+   * `Xmt`: an incidence matrix for methylation values at various sites of chromosome 21 (only, since the full array has 450,000 CpG sites).
    * `y`: a matrix with an id, pathologic N, time to last follow up and alive status at the last follow up (0: alive, 1:death).
    * `XR`: a numeric vector with batches.
 The code below assumes that all the predictors were edited by removing outliers